 Pulitzer Center grantee Lisa Armstrong was touted as an AIDS hero of 2010 for her coverage of HIV/AIDS in post-earthquake Haiti.

 December 27, 2010

-Haiti's post-earthquake tent cities house many willing students but lack accessible education.
+Haiti's post-earthquake tent cities house many willing students who lack accessible education.
 Educator Alzire Rocourt has a passion for teaching and a vision for change.